 Best Uses for Rosemary

-According to Burpee, dried rosemary costs around $4 for 1/3 of an ounce at the grocery store, which translates to a staggering $182 a pound.
-At that price, it is easy to see why having your own source of rosemary in the garden is a smart idea, especially if you're a chef who enjoys experimenting with rustic, robust flavors in your dishes.
-Rosemary adds a pleasant flavor to chicken, pork and potatoes, but rosemary is not just for eating.
+According to Burpee, dried rosemary costs around $4 for one-third of an ounce at the grocery store, which translates to a staggering $192 a pound.
+At that price, it is easy to see why having your own source of rosemary in the garden is a smart idea, especially if you're a cook who enjoys experimenting with rustic, robust flavors in your dishes.
+Rosemary adds a pleasant flavor to chicken, pork, and potatoes, but rosemary is not just for eating.